muhnurichsan/REST-API-with-Node.js/README.md

 ### Expressjs
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+### dotenv
+Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.